sr-857/KeystrokeLogging-Demonstration-project/frontend/README.md

-# 🌐 JalRakshak Frontend Dashboard
+# 🌐 Keystroke Logging Dashboard

-This directory contains the React-based web dashboard for the **JalRakshak-Keylog-Security-Lab**.
+This directory contains the React-based web dashboard for the **Keystroke Logging** project.

 ## 🎨 Design Philosophy
 The dashboard is designed with a **Cyber-Noir** aesthetic, prioritizing visual excellence and interactive feedback.